- Advertised carrier: The airline whose code and flight number appear on the flight coupon or in the ticket itinerary.

 - Participating carrier: An air carrier that is governed by the survey data collection and reporting instructions and which is required to file POD reports with the Aviation Statistics Centre.

 - Participating carrier (Canadian): A Canadian air carrier classified in reporting level I or II that, in each of the two calendar years immediately preceding the report year, transported 600,000 revenue passengers or more on scheduled flights.

 - Reporting carrier: The air carrier in a given itinerary, which has identified the reportable flight coupon and recorded the itinerary for inclusion in the data submission to the Air Passenger Origin and Destination Survey.

 Change of gauge: The planned change from one aircraft to another or from an aircraft of one size to that of another size within the itinerary of a single flight number.
-For example, a flight from Sydney to Los Angeles may operate from Sydney to Auckland with a B767 and from Auckland to Los Angeles with a B747.
-For the purposes of the Air Passenger Origin and Destination Survey reporting, a passenger with a SYD-LAX coupon is reported as SYD-AKL-LAX such that the point of change of gauge is inserted in the reported itinerary.
+For example, a flight from Halifax, Nova Scotia to Toronto, Ontario may operate from Halifax to Moncton, New Brunswick with a B767 and from Moncton to Toronto with a B747.
+For the purposes of POD Survey reporting, a passenger with a YHZ-YYZ coupon is reported as YHZ-YQM-YYZ such that the point of change of gauge is inserted in the reported itinerary.

 City-pair: Two cities between which travel is authorized by a ticket or part of a ticket.
-The two cities are the directional origin and destination (DOD) in the case of Statistical CANSIM tables 401-0058 and 401-0059.
-In the case of Statistical CANSIM tables 401-0056 and 401-0057, the two cities are the transborder portion of the international journey.
+The two cities are the directional origin and destination (DOD) in the case of Tables 3 and 4 of the publication 51-204, and in the case of Tables 7 and 8 of the publication 51-204, the domestic portion of the international journey.